-Promoting positive behaviour for all the people we support
+Promoting positive behaviour for all the people we support who have learning disabilities

 Who are the Positive Behaviour Intervention Team?